nicocardiel/boundfit/docs/using_the_program.rst

 Most of the parameters are identical to the ones previously described for the case of boundary fitting to simple polynomials and they are not going to be explained again here.
 There are, however, a few important differences:

-* Instead of a polynomial degree the user must indicate the total number of knots Nknots.
+* Instead of a polynomial degree the user must indicate the total number of knots :math:`N_{knots}`.
 * The initial knot arrangement must be set.
 The default option is to use an equidistant knot pattern, although the program allows the user to specify particular values for the initial X-coordinates of the inner knots (as shown in the above example) or to use an automatic arrangement in order to leave a similar number of points in each interval between consecutive knots.
 The initial arrangement can be refined, and this task is performed by improving the coordinates of each knot individually, one at a time chosen randomly.
 In order to be able to reproduce the random selection of knots when repeating the fit several times with the same input parameters, the user can specify the seed for the random number generator.
-Using a negative value indicates that the user wants the program to make a previous call to the system function srand(time()) in order to get a random seed from the system's clock.
+Using a negative value indicates that the user wants the program to make a previous call to the system function ``srand(time())`` in order to get a random seed from the system's clock.
 Thus, using a positive value for NSEED allows the user to reproduce always the same results.
 * The boundary fit using adaptive splines performs a more complex minimisation process than in the case of simple polynomials.
 During the development of the code the program was written to output in the screen intermediate calculations.
 Since this information can be overwhelming for most users, by default the program assumes that the expected verbosity must be kept to a minimum.

-After setting all the above parameters, BoundFit peforms the initial computation of a guess fit by using an equidistant pattern of knots.
+After setting all the above parameters, **BoundFit** peforms the initial computation of a guess fit by using an equidistant pattern of knots.
 In this computation the y-coordinates of all the knots are refined at once using DOWNHILL.

 Running DOWNHILL (minimising all the Y-coordinates)...